azimj/MATLAB_json2struct/README.md

 # MATLAB_json2struct

 A MATLAB package to handle reading and writing JSON files.
+The package consists of two functions (`json2struct` and `struct2json`) which wrap the steps of opening a JSON file for reading or writing and interpreting the JSON content using MATLAB's `jsonencode` and `jsondecode`.

 ## Examples